rach7777/monax-may/content/platform/db.md

 ---

-# The Blockchain Client for Information Age Organizations
+# The Blockchain Client for Ecosystem Applications

-eris:db is Monax Industries' blockchain client.
+`eris:db` is Monax's blockchain client.

-It is a controllable (permissionable), smart contract-enabled, proof-of-stake based blockchain design. eris:db can be configured to work with a wide variety of individual blockchain networks.
+It is a controllable (permissionable), smart contract-enabled, proof-of-stake based blockchain design. `eris:db` can be configured to work with a wide variety of individual blockchain networks.
 As such, it was, and continues to be, the first blockchain client designed from the ground up to be a multi-network blockchain client.

-Developers who use a eris:db blockchain client along with Monax Industries' Eris Platform to manage their blockchains are able to benefit from having an access control layer through the use of smart contracts.
+Developers who use an `eris:db` blockchain client along with the `eris` platform to manage their blockchains are able to benefit from having an access control layer through the use of smart contracts and our permission layer.

-eris:db was designed for deployment in a variety of contexts, from locked-down internal corporate deployments to deployments of a consortium of enterprises, to more decentralized and public deployments, to deployments which require the use of tokens of value, to those that only require the utility of a blockchain but not monetized tokenization.
-A single eris:db client is all that is required in order to participate in all of these blockchains.
+`eris:db` was designed for deployment in a variety of contexts, from internal enterprise deployments, to federated enterprise deployments, to more decentralized and public deployments.
+From deployments which require the use of tokens of value, to those that only require the utility of a blockchain but not monetized tokenization.
+A single `eris:db` client is all that is required in order to participate in all of these blockchains.

-eris:db is ready for business.
-We have designed it so that commercial entities who have hesitated to embrace participatory architecture and blockchain technology can feel comfortable in their ability to control the blockchain while still allowing for the other benefits which come with participatory architecture design.

-With one eris:db client, commercial entities will be able to control an innumerable amount of blockchains, each purpose built to solve a particular enterprise challenge.
+With one `eris:db` client, commercial entities will be able to control an innumerable amount of blockchains, each purpose built to solve a particular enterprise challenge.

 ## Consensus

-eris:db uses the Tendermint consensus engine, a deposit based proof of stake protocol which is much more environmentally friendly, decentralisable, speedy, and certain than proof of work.
+`eris:db` uses the Tendermint consensus engine, a deposit based proof of stake protocol which is much more environmentally friendly, decentralisable, speedy, and final than proof of work.

 ## Interface

-eris:db comes with a range of interfaces from CLI tooling to RPCs.
-See our [comprehensive documentation](/docs/documentation/) for more.
+`eris:db` comes with a range of interfaces from CLI tooling to RPCs.
+See our [comprehensive documentation](/docs/documentation/db/) for more.

 ## Virtual Machine

-eris:db comes with a built-to-specification Ethereum Virtual Machine.
-It runs any contract which has been compiled with the eris:compilers or any of Ethereum's compilers.
+`eris:db` comes with a built-to-specification Ethereum Virtual Machine.
+It runs any contract which has been compiled with the `eris:compilers` or any of Ethereum's compilers.

 ## Permission Layer

-Permissioning your blockchains is more than simply running them behind a gated VPN if one is running eris:db.
+Permissioning your blockchains is more than simply running them behind a gated VPN if one is running `eris:db`.

-eris:db comes with a [capabilities-based, evolvable permissioning layer](/docs/documentation/db/) - the first of its kind on the market, and by far, still the most sophisticated.
+`eris:db` comes with a [capabilities-based, evolvable permissioning layer](/docs/documentation/db/) - the first of its kind on the market, and by far, still the most sophisticated.

-## Best of All

-**It's Free, Open Source, and Usable** `today`.

-# eris:db versus ...
+# Comparisons

 <div>
   <ul class="nav nav-tabs nav-justified" role="tablist" id="competitionTabs">